-Based on the 2009-2013 American Community Survey, the total non-institutionalized population of Sussex County is 146,518, which is approximately 98.2% of the total population.
+Based on the 2009-2013 American Community Survey, the total non-institutionalized population of Sussex County is 146,518, which is approximately 98.2-percent of the total population.
 Approximately 13,443 of those residents are living with a disability.
-About 8.4% of these residents are under the age of 18 and about 39.1% are 65 years or older.
+An estimated 8.4-percent of these residents are under the age of 18 and an estimated 39.1-percent are 65 years or older.